 Nithya Ramachandran is a junior double-majoring in International Relations and Economics with a minor in Hindi.
 Splitting her childhood and adolescence between California and India, Nithya is an avid traveler; her ultimate goal is to eventually try street food from every continent.
 In addition to BarMUN, Nithya conducts research with the Undergraduate Research Opportunities Program (UROP) and volunteers with human rights organizations on campus.
 As much as she enjoys international affairs, her goal for the future is to stay in the U.S. and evoke change in our welfare system.
 She’s particularly passionate about childcare, and hopes to reform the foster care system through increased access to education, health care, and security.
 Nithya is looking forward to a fast-paced conference and can’t wait to see each committee come to life!

 chief information officer

-Born and raised in Arizona, Barrett Yueh is a sophomore in the Colleges of Fine Arts and Arts & Sciences at Boston University, where she is studying flute performance and political science with minors in piano performance and international relations.
+Born and raised in Arizona, Barrett Yueh is a sophomore in the Colleges of Fine Arts and Arts & Sciences at Boston University, where she is studying flute performance and political science with possible minors in piano performance and international relations.
 She fell in love with MUN after staffing BarMUN XI and also staffs BosMUN, BU’s high school conference.
-A lover of Shakespearean literature and piano trios, she divides her time between working as a collaborative pianist, studying new languages, and obsessing over the Polish opera phenom Jakub Józef Orliński.
-When she’s not in the practice room or the crisis room, you can find Barrett rewatching Brooklyn Nine-Nine (again), listening to the Marketplace podcast, or preparing for an eventual appearance on the Jeopardy!
+A self-proclaimed Shakespeare enthusiast, she divides her time between working as a collaborative pianist and studying new languages.
+When she’s not in the practice room or the crisis room, you can find Barrett rewatching Brooklyn Nine-Nine (again), lip-syncing to operas (usually Turandot or Tosca), or preparing for an eventual appearance on the Jeopardy!
 College Championship.
 She looks forward to sharing her second home with all the delegates at BarMUN XII!